 Aaron played his entire career for the Milwaukee Braves (1954-1976).
 In 1974 he led the Braves to their first World Series championship since 1957 and became only the third player ever to win three MVP Awards (the other two being Willie Mays and Babe Ruth).

 After retiring from baseball, Aaron served as a television sportscaster for several networks before passing away at age 86 on January 22nd, 2021.
 Hank Aaron is one of the most iconic and successful baseball players in history.
-He was a five-time all-star, won three World Series titles with the Atlanta Braves, and holds numerous records.

 Hank Aaron was born on February 5th, 1935 in Mobile, Alabama.
 He made his major league debut with the Milwaukee Braves in 1954 at the age of 20 and went on to be one of baseball's greatest hitters during his 14 year career.
-Some of Aaron's most impressive records include being the all-time home run leader (755), batting champion (1957 & 1959), RBI leader (1960 & 1963), as well as having 3 gold gloves award for defensive excellence over that time period.

-On September 7th 1974 he passed Babe Ruth for first place on MLB's all-time hits list - a record which still stands today.
-Hank Aaron has been inducted into both the Baseball Hall of Fame in 1975 as well as both the Atlanta Braves Hall Of Fame and American Family Field Walk Of Fame - making him an extremely celebrated figure within America's favorite pastime.
+On September 7th 1974 he passed Babe Ruth for first place on MLB's all-time hits list - a record that still stands today.
+Hank Aaron has been inducted into both the Baseball Hall of Fame in 1975.

 27. Luis Urías